Which Dietary Concept Fits You Best

 Supplements found in all other dietary approaches can be mixed according to the choice of nutritional direction undertaken during meal times.

-There are many ways to start practicing intermittent fasting.
+There are many ways to start practising intermittent fasting.
 I would suggest you start with short periods of 16 hours.
 Then work your way by increasing the duration of the fast.
 The fasting periods can be alternated with short meal periods every day or can also be scheduled as full days during the week, spacing well on the fasting days and days of more caloric feeding.

 Take advantage of the fasting time to increase your cardiovascular activity, this is an effective time to burn fat.